astropy/astropy/docs/development/style-guide.rst

 * Frames without Data
 * Checklist for Contributing Code
 * Astropy Guidelines
-* Importing ``astropy`` and Sub-packages
+* Importing ``astropy`` and Subpackages
 * Example: Use velocity to compute sky position at different epochs

-In Tutorials and other learning materials, up style capitalization is preferred in headings of structured introductory/template sections, but within the tutorial, down style (i.e., capitalize first word and proper nouns only) is acceptable for longer headings designating different learning/code sections.
+In Tutorials and other learning materials, title case capitalization is preferred in headings of structured introductory/template sections, but within the tutorial, sentence case (i.e., capitalize first word and proper nouns only) is acceptable for longer headings designating different learning/code sections.

 Contractions
 ============